Penn Nursing Science

 Penn Nursing scientists advance healthcare

 Penn Nursing research is conducted through school-supported and grant-funded research centers.
 Among colleges of nursing, Penn Nursing's world-renowned faculty collectively rank near the top of all schools of nursing receiving federal funding.
 Faculty and student research efforts are vigorously supported through the Office of Nursing Research, major research awards, and the University's significant research resources.
-Research at Penn Nursing is closely aligned with the NIH Roadmap, set forth by the National Institutes of Health in 2004, which outlines new pathways to discovery and seeks to find novel ways to shorten the trajectory from research to clinical practice.

 Penn Nursing Science in Action